oriedita/oriedita/README.md

 The application state is saved to `config.json` in the configuration directory.
 It contains information about the application and is restored when the application starts.

 ## Notes

+### Orihime

+Orihime is an awesome tool that is used by origami designers to design new origami models.
+Orihime is developed by MT777 and can be downloaded from  http://mt777.html.xdomain.jp/.
+Undertrox developed orihimeMod, which adds some extra features to the Orihime software, this version can be downloaded from https://github.com/undertrox/orihimeMod

+### Theory

 Extended Fushimi (Husimi) Theorem (used in FoldLineSet) is a version of [Kawasaki's Theorem](https://en.wikipedia.org/wiki/Kawasaki%27s_theorem) for flatfoldability of vertices in a crease pattern, specifically for 4-crease vertices.